 “Being The Church in Our World ~ Ephesians”

-On January 8, we will begin our new series in Paul’s letter to the Ephesians, “Being the Church in Our World,” which, Lord willing, will be followed by a study of 1 Peter, “Taking Our Stand in Our World.”
+In January, we will began our new series in Paul’s letter to the Ephesians, “Being the Church in Our World.”

 Paul, from his Roman imprisonment, wrote to the church in the Asian (present day Turkey) city of Ephesus.
 He knew this church so well since he ministered in that city for three years.
 This letter wasn’t just for that particular church, but was to be circulated among the other churches in that region.